Words and terms used in the world of From The Waters.

 A function that allows aelinuans to make their bodies incorporeal.
 Used by velures on velurea due to the lack of aerya on Earth.

-The Striker Guaranteed Income Payment.
+The Striker Guaranteed Income Payment policy.
 If a Striker is medically signed off as injured in the course of duty and are unable to work, they become eligible for SGIP, which is a regular compensatory allowance paid during that period.

 A Striker division for covert and black operations.

 A Maker without a Pair who works alone.
-Like all Makers they do not cope well alone and need an equivalent to a Pair, therefore a lover becomes necessary for them.
+Like all Makers they do not cope well alone in general life and need an equivalent to a Pair, therefore a lover becomes necessary for them.

-An embodia type based around the body and physical state.
+An embodia type based around the aelinuan body and physical state.
+Examples of use include altering aspects or capabilities of the body, and increased healing rates.

 A breed of jalu.
 They have poor eyesight but very good hearing and a capability for sonar.
 They have been aesthetically compared in terms of some features to a bat.